 8. Driving Zzyzx Road: The Roadside Attraction Is The Road

 Mojave National Preserve, California

-Formerly Sida Springs, Zzyzx California is now an unincorporated area.
-Named because it wanted to give it the distinction of being the last road to be listed alphabetically (why not, I guess).
+Known formerly as Sida Springs, but now Zzyzx, California is now an unincorporated area.
+It was named because it wanted to give it the distinction of being the last road to be listed alphabetically (why not, I guess).
 Now iconic as being used in songs, album titles, movies, and other media.
 In reality, the almost 5 mile stretch of road has more remnants of historic wagon trails and early railroads.
-To visit here, you’ll have to learn how to say it, because it’s also won the award of most difficult road name to pronounce (Readers Digest).
+If you want to visit here, you will have to learn how to say it, because it’s also won the award of most difficult road name to pronounce (Readers Digest).

 Los Angeles Street Art District

 If you happen to be traveling through LA, make sure you drive through downtown LA Arts District.
 Tucked away near Skid Row and Little Tokyo, this is an up and coming neighborhood with boutique shops and cafes.
 The main roadside attraction here is the graffiti art painted on almost every building in the neighborhood.
 For more photos, check out Street Art LA.